South Africa national cricket team: Tournaments

-In the 2011 World Cup, South Africa topped Group B with the distinction of bowling out every side they played within the 50 over the limit, which also included a famous victory over hosts India.
+In the 2011 World Cup, South Africa topped Group B with the distinction of bowling out every side they played within the 50 overs, which also included a famous victory over hosts and eventual champions India.
 In the quarter-final, they were beaten by New Zealand after suffering a dramatic collapse and losing eight wickets for 64 runs.
 Even after many setbacks, their biggest heartbreak was awaiting them in the 2015 World cup semi-final where they lost to the tournament runners-up New Zealand in a rain-affected tie.
 Batting first South Africa posted 281–5 and set a revised target of 298 to New Zealand, thanks to an amazing batting performance by Faf du Plessis, David Miller and captain AB de Villiers.
 Chasing a mammoth target of 298 New Zealand got off to a flier inspired by their captain Brendon McCullum.
 But the real hero of the match was Grant Elliott, who scored 84* including a second-last ball six off the then world's best bowler Dale Steyn.
 This saw South Africa crash out of the 2015 World Cup despite playing some fantastic cricket throughout the entire tournament.
 After a good world cup, South Africa went on to dominate ODI cricket in bilateral series which saw the Proteas rise to No. 1 in the ICC ODI Championship.

-At the 2019 Cricket World Cup South Africa lost the opening match of the tournament to England and followed this up with losses to Bangladesh and India.
+In the 2019 Cricket World Cup South Africa lost the opening match of the tournament to England and followed this up with losses to Bangladesh and India.
 Rained out against West Indies, they defeated Afghanistan but then lost to New Zealand and Pakistan, to end their chances of qualifying for the next stage.
+In the 2023 Cricket World Cup South Africa reached the semi-final but lost its match against Australia who went on to win the final.

 They also hold the record of the highest successful run chase and made the highest total (the latter record has been surpassed) in One-Day Internationals (438–9 in 49.5 overs), in an iconic match against Australia on 12 March 2006.
 This game is considered by many to be the greatest One-Day International ever played.

-South Africa beat the Netherlands by 231 runs in Mohali in Group matches in ICC World Cup 2011, The 231-run win is the fourth-largest margin of victory for any team in World Cups and the largest for South Africa in World Cups.
-It is also the second-largest margin of victory for South Africa in ODIs on 3 March 2011.

-The 87-run stand between JP Duminy and Colin Ingram is the highest for the sixth wicket for South Africa in World Cups.
-The highest sixth-wicket stand for South Africa in ODIs is the 137 between Hansie Cronje and Shaun Pollock against Zimbabwe in 1997.
-The triumph is South Africa's seventh by a fringe of hundred or more runs in World Cups.
+In the 2024 ICC Men's T20 World Cup, South Africa reached the final unbeaten, with a resounding 9-wicket win over Afghanistan in a one-sided demolition.
+This was the first appearance in an ICC final for the Proteas.
+Ultimately, they lost to India by 7 runs.
+In 2025, South Africa beat Australia (the reigning champions) in the World Test Championship final, by 5 wickets, thereby becoming world Test champions.